To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Ahead of him was a column of horses, ridden by horsemen wielding lances, wearing scarlet jackets, white tights and gleaming boots and peering out from under their white helmets, their backs erect in their shining saddles.

 The ceremony drew crowds, who lined up in the public square facing Parliament to watch the colonial show.
-Ahead of Mugabe's arrival, the who's who arrived one by one, skipping out of their luxury vehicles in their shiniest suits and swaying down the red carpet as if it were a catwalk.

 Then the judges arrived in their scarlet robes and shoulder-length white wigs, followed by the traditional chiefs, proud in their "white-explorer-in-Africa" pith hats and red robes, their large gold pendants swinging from their necks.
 The regalia used to be handed out by colonials decades ago to buy chiefs' loyalty.